righettod/poc-graphql/README.md

 As GraphQL materialized how the client will consume the data, the GraphQL must not expose all the data available in the linked storage but ones useful for the client according to the business context of the GraphQL API exposed to them.

-### Exposure of tehnical information in case of unexpected error
+### Exposure of technical information in case of unexpected error

 [CWE-200](https://cwe.mitre.org/data/definitions/200.html)